nautechsystems/nautilus_trader/documentation/development.md

 - 'close'
 - 'volume'

-Or a datetime type with the following parameter name;
+And/or a datetime type with the following parameter name;
 - 'timestamp'

-This indicator object following these conventions can originate from any library and be wrapped by an IndicatorUpdater.
+An indicator object following these conventions can originate from any library and can be wrapped by an IndicatorUpdater for backtesting and live trading.